jorg-j/ImageHasher/README.md

 - Set the pool size.
 (There is a semaphore print out to assist in tuning the pool size)
 - Run imhash.py

+## Docker

+When configuring for docker do not adjust the config.ini or imhash.py config settings.

+During build the `SA` config in imhash.py will automatically be converted to `Docker`.
+With the config.ini data mapping to the paths inside the docker image.

+The host directory volumes can be set in the docker-compose.yaml

+`
+    volumes:
+      - ~/Documents/docker/imghash/data:/code/data
+      - ~/Documents/docker/imghash/new:/code/new
+      - ~/Documents/docker/imghash/source:/code/source
+`

+To build:

+`docker build -t imghash .`

+To run:

+`docker-compose up`

+To inspect:

+`docker run -it --entrypoint /bin/bash imghash`